Windows

 Supported Versions

-VirtualMetric supports following versions of Windows:
+VirtualMetric supports the following versions of Windows:

 Sizing